MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/lib/hooks/useArticleFilters/README.md

 ## useArticleFilters Hook
-The `useArticleFilters` hook is a custom React hook designed to manage and interact with the article filtering state within an application.
-It consolidates various filter-related selectors and actions to provide a unified API for handling article sorting, ordering, searching, and category selection.
-By leveraging this hook, components can easily access and update filter criteria, ensuring a responsive and consistent user experience when interacting with article lists.
+The `useArticleFilters` hook is a custom React hook designed to manage and interact with article filtering state within an application.
+It consolidates various filter-related selectors and actions into a unified API, allowing components to easily access and update filters for sorting, ordering, searching, and categorizing articles.
+This hook ensures a responsive and consistent user experience by providing mechanisms to update filters and trigger data fetches accordingly.

 ## Parameters
 This hook does not take any parameters.